cchitsiang/awesome-stars/topics.md

 - [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
 - [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.
-- [sweepai/sweep](https://github.com/sweepai/sweep) - Sweep is an AI junior developer
+- [sweepai/sweep](https://github.com/sweepai/sweep) - Sweep: AI-powered Junior Developer for small features and bug fixes.
 - [embedchain/embedchain](https://github.com/embedchain/embedchain) - Framework to easily create LLM powered bots over any dataset.
 - [fiatrete/OpenDAN-Personal-AI-OS](https://github.com/fiatrete/OpenDAN-Personal-AI-OS) - OpenDAN is an open source Personal AI OS , which consolidates various AI modules in one place for your personal use.
 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.